-Quality early learning experiences are essential to help your children to thrive, and to help us meet the government's objective to give all our children a great start, set out in Our Future State: Advancing Queensland's Priorities.
+Quality early learning experiences are essential to help your children to thrive, and to help us meet the government's objective to give all our children a great start.

-Ten years ago, when the basis for the current funding arrangments were developed, only 29% of children participated in kindergarten.
-Today, that figure exceeds 95%, however rates remain lower for Aboriginal and Torres Strait Islander children and children from vulnerable communities.
+Over 10 years ago, when the basis for the current funding arrangments were developed, only 29% of children participated in kindergarten.
+Today, that figure is 98%.

 In 2009, 29.6% of Queensland children were developmentally vulnerable on 1 or more domains of the Australian Early Development Census (AEDC).
-Less than a decade later, this has dropped to 25.9% but remains higher than the national average.
+This has dropped to 24.7% but remains higher than the national average.